Ophioglossum vulgatum: Description

+Ophioglossum vulgatum is a perennial species.
+The plant grows from a rhizome base to 10–20 cm tall (rarely to 30 cm).
+It consists of a two-part frond, separated into a 4-12 cm rounded diamond-shaped leaf sheath and narrow branchless spore-bearing spike.
+Leaf fronds are ovate in shape and possess smooth toothless lobes.
+The spike has around 10-40 segments on each side.

 Distribution

 It is native to many regions with a wide scattered distribution: throughout temperate through tropical Africa and throughout the temperate Northern Hemisphere in Europe, northeastern North America, temperate Asia, and Eurasia.

+Habitat

 This small, hard-to-spot plant can occur singly in unimproved pastures, rock crevices and grassy path-sides, but also can occur in colonies of hundreds of plants in sand dunes.